 Also note – sometimes I include links to or comments about materials from other organizations or people – if I do so, it is because I believe that the materials are worthwhile reading or viewing; however, that doesn’t mean that I don’t or might not have a different view about some or even all of the subject matter or materials, or that I necessarily agree with, or agree with everything about or relating to, that organization or person, or those materials or the subject matter.

-Thank you for reading this post.
-I ask that you also pass it along to other people who would be interested as it is through collaboration that great things and success occur more quickly.
-And please also subscribe to this blog and my other blog (see below), and connect with me on LinkedIn and Twitter.
+Please also subscribe to this blog and my other blog (see below), and connect with me on LinkedIn and Twitter.

 My two blogs are: